 (For the purposes of this article, we don’t need to worry about this one too much, but here’s a quick pro-tip: Muscle protein is your body’s least-preferred fuel source.
-You can minimalize using it by eating adequate calories, particularly carbs.)
+You can minimize using it by eating adequate calories, particularly carbs.)

 The harder you work, the faster you need ATP, so your body is going to favor glucose and glycogen.

-When you put in a hard effort (racing, high intensity training, etc.) for longer than 90-minutes, and you’re not able to consume carbohydrates fast enough to refuel your glycogen stores, you run out and your body shifts to burning fat.
+When you put in a hard effort (racing, high-intensity training, etc.) for longer than 90-minutes, and you’re not able to consume carbohydrates fast enough to refuel your glycogen stores, you run out, and your body shifts to burning fat.